 The Safety Alert Symbol is used to alert you to potential personal injury hazards.
 It is imperative that you read, understand and abide by these safety alerts and messages to avoid possible personal injury or death.

-DANGER indicates a hazardous situation which, if not avoided, will result in death or serious injury.
+DANGER indicates a hazardous situation which, if not avoided,

 WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.